Estadio Sierra Nevada: Construction

 The decision to build the new stadium for the city of Santa Marta was made by mayor Rafael Martínez after Colombia won the bid to host the 2017 Bolivarian Games, which is organized by ODEBO.
 Considering it was better to build a multipurpose scenario rather than remodeling the Eduardo Santos Stadium, since the order to permanently close the Eduardo Santos was due to it presenting precarious safety conditions for those attending.

 The construction of the stadium started in November 2016 with seating capacity for 16,000 spectators and is the axis of the new Villa Bolivariana for the 2017 Bolivarian Games.
 It was the venue for the opening and closing ceremonies of the Games as well as the men's U-17 and the women's U-20 soccer tournaments, although the western tribune of the stadium was incomplete at the time of the event. the new stadium is owned by the local the municipality of Santa Marta.

 The stadium is located in the sector of Bureche in the south of the city, within a lot of 34 hectares (340,000 m2).

 The stadium has been delayed during the construction multiple time for different reasons, it was scheduled to be completed between 2017 and 2018.
-Unfortunately, it caused criticism from the football club fans.
+It caused criticism from the football club fans and media.